Endless077/LapMiner/README.md

   python3 ../path/main/report.py
 ```

-the first one starts the scav tool.
+- The first command starts the scavenging tool.

-the second one starts the report tool.
+- The second command starts the reporting tool.

 ## Documentation

-No documentation allowed, contact me for any issue (just read comments).
+No formal documentation is available.
+For any issues, please contact me directly.
+Refer to the comments in the code for guidance.

 ## Authors